 FDU requires all students, faculty and staff on the Metropolitan and Florham campuses to be immunized against COVID-19.
 This includes all students who are on campus to live, attend classes, or engage in any in-person activities.
 For more information and to see frequently asked questions and answers about the vaccine policy, go to our COVID-19 Vaccination Policy web page.

-The majority of classes and academic activities are in person and only limited courses are being offered remotely (with the exception of our normal online programs).
-Students should consult Webadvisor for specific course modalities.
-Spring semester classes begin on January 24.
-The first week of courses will be delivered remotely (with some exceptions such as lab courses).
-Courses scheduled to be held in person will move to that format beginning January 31.
-Spring recess will take place March 14 to 18.
-Classes will resume after the spring recess, and final exams are scheduled for May 11 to 17.
+The majority of classes and academic activities were in person and only limited courses were being offered remotely (with the exception of our normal online programs).
+Spring semester classes began on January 24.
+Courses in the first week were delivered remotely (with some exceptions such as lab courses).
+Courses scheduled to be held in person moved to that format on January 31.
+Spring recess took place March 14 to 18.
+Classes resumed after the spring recess, and final exams were conducted May 11 to 17.

-Many student support services in areas like admissions, financial aid, registrar, counseling, and health services are available in person.
-At the same time, the University continues to offer our students many of the online services that we developed over the course of the past year.
+Many student support services in areas like admissions, financial aid, registrar, counseling, and health services were available in person.
+At the same time, the University continued to offer our students many of the online services that we developed over the course of the past year.

-Dining capacities have been increased as well, and many additional student activities are being permitted.
-Athletics teams are once again competing with their respective league rivals in the appropriate season.
+Dining capacities were increased as well, and many additional student activities were permitted.
+Athletics teams once again competed with their respective league rivals in the appropriate season.

 Wroxton College in England once again welcomed FDU students to the Abbey.
-That extraordinary study abroad experience resumed during the fall semester for our students and another group will be studying there this spring semester.
+That extraordinary study abroad experience resumed during the Fall 2021 semester for our students and another group studied there during the spring semester.